-Scotch Bonnet 1 Litre Pot Plant
+Scotch Bonnet Plant

-The hugely popular Scotch Bonnet is used extensively throughout the Caribbean.
-The flavour is similar to other 'Habanero-type' chillies.
-The fruits are used to make hot sauces throughout the Caribbean.
-And the fresh fruits are often left to simmer as whole fruits in stews, soups and broths.
+The fruits are used to make hot sauces throughout the Caribbean; often added to simmer as whole fruits in stews, soups and broths.
 This allows the fruit to release its rich fruity aroma without too much heat.
-The name 'Scotch Bonnet' comes from its resemblance to a Tam o'shanter hat.

 Heat level: approximate 200,000 SHUs.
 Learn about Scoville Heat Units (SHUs) here.